evmcnb/quartz/content/Full/Aortic aneurysm.md

 #### Medical
-- Resus with IV fluids, systolic BP of 90-120
+- Resus with IV fluids, systolic BP of 90-120 (lower target to reduce blood loss?)
 - Inotropes may be required but indicates poor prognosis
 - Ensure adequate analgesia
 - ? beta blockers